 Research with Humans or Animals

 Research involving humans or animals must be reviewed and approved by a research ethics committee (IRB) prior to starting the study.
-Their rights of study subjects or participants to privacy must be respected.
+The rights of study subjects or participants to privacy must be respected.
 Also, an informed consent of subjects who have agreed to participate in a research must be obtained.
-Authors should be reminded that informed consent is not merely a form that is signed but it is aprocess, in which the subjects or participants are made to understand the objectives, their roles and the risks that the research posses.
+Authors should be reminded that informed consent is not merely a form that is signed, but it is a process in which the subjects or participants are made to understand the objectives, their roles, and the risks that the research poses.

 Conflicts of Interest (COI) and Funding

-One of our aims is to ensure that any International Journal of Communication publication is free from undue influence.
+One of our aims is to ensure that any of our issues is free from undue influence.
 Therefore, we expect that authors must declare the following:

 - All financial COI with no time limits.